Aguadulce (Almería): History

 During the first third of the 20th century, modern means were incorporated, causing a change in the lifestyles of the population, such as the construction of a new road, means of communication: telephone, telegraph and transport, it took place the installation of the first bus line, and the first public lighting for electricity was hired in 1936 thanks to a workers society called “Desde la Buena Unión”, which in that year requested the change of the street lights.
 Aguadulce was more populated that El Parador, and although service were scarce, it had two schools and they celebrated their patron celebrations in honor of the Virgen del Carmen.

 In the summers, the population increased slightly due to the incipient tourism that began in those times.
 We must not forget that it was in Aguadulce were the influx of tourists began to arrive.
 In 1964 Aguadulce was declared the First National Interest Center of Spain.
 The few holidaymakers who arrived in this town did not stay in luxurious chalets or splendid mansions on the shore of the beach, but in modest houses that they rented or bought in the center of the neighbourhood, making on the shore of the beach a hut to enjoy sunbathing and sea bathing, and that once they finished the holidays they were disarmed until the next year.
 And so it went from having 27 houses and 300 inhabitants in 1950 to become the headquarters of a stable population that exceeds 15,000 inhabitants and that during the summer months the figure triplies, reaching about 45,000 people.

-On April 2019 it was formed Aguadulce en Marcha, led by Francisco Javier García Fernández, in order to solve the town problems and create Aguadulce as "Entidad Local Autónoma".
+In April 2019 it was formed Aguadulce en Marcha, led by Francisco Javier García Fernández, in order to solve the town problems and create Aguadulce as "Entidad Local Autónoma".